CNC Wired Remote Controller

 The files must be 100x60 in 24-bit colour format.
 File size should be 17.6KB.

 For GCode files, only the first 7 files in the root folder will be displayed, regardless of their filename extensions.
+Filenames starting with an underscrore character are not displayed.
 There is no facility to select a file that is not listed.
-If you want to put other files on the card put them in a folder.
-Files should be formatted so that the lines end in LF only.
+If you want to put other files on the card that that should not be listed then put them in a folder.
+Files should be formatted so that the lines end in LF only (if CRLF is used there may be multiple responses displayed).

 Buttons are colour coded according to their function: